Latest updates added 3 Feb 2023

 Antidote: Curiosity + combine softening in Meditation Skill 03 with grounding learnt in Meditation Skill 06.

-During this meditation you will develop your skill in acknowledging habitual movements of attention away from your meditation object using Experiential Markers 1-6 in TIER 1 Mindfulness of Breathing.
+During this meditation you will develop your skill in acknowledging habitual movements of attention away from your breathing by using simple mental labels to clarify these movements.

 This guided meditation is also available on Insight Timer meditation app.